flutter-cavalry/simple_isolate/README.md

 ## Features

-- A `Future` based API that support returning data, completion, and handling exceptions
+- A `Future` based API that supports returning data, completion, and handling exceptions
 - Opt-in Bi-directional communication support between `Isolate` and the outer world

 ## Usage